 Six years ago today, one of the most critically acclaimed movies of all time hit theaters.
 The Dark Knight won over 100 awards when it was released, including academy awards for both sound editing and the late Heath Ledger’s performance.
 It has remained in the public consciousness since 2008 and is regularly hailed as one of the best superhero movies ever made.

 Nate and I have very different histories with The Dark Knight.
-While he has always been a longtime fan, I found the film to be a competent but ultimately disappointing entry into Christopher Nolan‘s series.
+While he is a longtime fan, I found the film to be a competent but ultimately disappointing entry into Christopher Nolan‘s series.
 While I did come around on The Dark Knight Rises, I still have my problems with its predecessor: pacing, structure and plot issues, to name a few.

 Earlier this week, I sat down with Nate and rewatched The Dark Knight with a critical eye.
 In our post-film discussion, we analyze the formal and narrative aspects of the film (starting at 20:26), talk about its cultural significance (44:21) and finally address its impact on subsequent superhero movies (56:40).
 Please be aware that this podcast includes spoilers for The Dark Knight.